fatih/subvim/README.md

 git clone git://github.com/tpope/vim-fugitive.git
 ```

-That's it! vim-awesome will automatically start your settings and plugins after you restart
+That's it! `vim-awesome` will automatically start your settings and plugins after you restart
 vim again.

-### They are million other vim modifications, why should I use vim-awesome?
+### They are million other vim distributions, why should I use vim-awesome?

 vim-awesome tries to simple as possible.
 Only plugins they are worth and are
-accepted to be usable are integrated(like autocomplete, autosave sessions,
+accepted to be usable are integrated (like autocomplete, autosave sessions,
 etc..).
 These are fully integrated and integrated.
 It means you just start
-vim-awesome and benefit from all the features explained above (no compiling or
+vim-awesome and benefit from all the features explained above, there is no
-extra configurations are needed).
-Beside that nothing is added.
-There are no
-fancy shortcuts that breaks any of your plugins.
+binary compiling or installing extra stuff.
+All these kind of stuff is
+integrated.

-vim-awesome also has some very nice shortcuts, that gives you the same
+vim-awesome has some very nice shortcuts, that gives you the same
 experience as using SublimeText.
 These shortcuts are not interfering with any
 of default vim shortcuts.
-You just install vim-awesome and then modifiy it for
-your own needs (adding your own custom settings)
+It's aimed for a fully Mac OS X experience.
+I'm
+thinking to make it Linux compatible (gvim) in the future.

+There are:

+* No custom shortcuts
+* No leader keybindings that breaks your stuff
+* No unnecessary plugins that makes your life harder than easier.
+* No automatic downloading of integrated plugins.
+Because what works will
+always works.
+You always will get the same experience.
+That means if an
+integrated plugin is not superior, it will replaced by superior ones.

 ### What people say about vim-awesome